 What is the typical daily schedule?

 Each day will begin with a hearty breakfast at the hostel.
 On our service days, we will work from about 8:30 to 4:00 with a break for lunch.
-On our adventure days, we will start with a morning excursion, enjoy lunch at a local restaurant, and then continue exploring in the afternoon.
+On our adventure days, we will start with a morning excursion, enjoy lunch at a local restaurant, and then continue exploring or volunteering in the afternoon.
 Each evening we will have dinner together and then will gather for an evening program.

 What is the weather like?